 It is also important to understand the eigenmodes u_n associated with each resonant frequency ω_n .
 The six resonant modes for the case of six cell bundles are shown in Figure 3.
-They take the form of increasingly oscillating patterns.
-In the lowest frequency eigenmode the cell bundles act as a monopole while the highest resonant frequency corresponds to a mode that oscillates between each adjacent bundle.
+They take the form of increasingly oscillating patterns that inherit the asymmetry of the resonator array.